alibnaqvi/cinema_room_manager/README.md

 ## Contact

-If you spot anything wrong with the program or would like to suggest impor
+If you spot anything wrong with the program or would like to suggest improvements, feel free to email me at ali.b.naqvi@berkeley.edu.
+Thanks!